Wilcannia: Geography

 The surrounding area is very sparsely settled by pastoralists who have large land holdings, used primarily to run sheep.
 These holdings fall in the Western Division and the majority are held as 99-year leases.

 Climate

-Wilcannia has a hot desert climate (BWh) under the Köppen climate classification, featuring very hot, dry summers and short, cool winters.
+Wilcannia has a hot desert climate (BWh) under the Köppen climate classification, featuring long, very hot and dry summers and short, cool to mild winters.
 The annual average rainfall is 266.1 mm which would make it a semi-arid climate except that its high evapotranspiration, or its barrenness, makes it a desert climate.

-Mean maximum daily temperature in summer is 34 °C and in winter is 19 °C. The highest temperature recorded in Wilcannia was 50.1 °C on 11 January 1939.
-This was during the severe heatwave of January 1939.
+The highest temperature recorded in Wilcannia was 50.1 °C on 11 January 1939.
+This was during a severe statewide heatwave from which many towns still retain their highest temperature readings.

 Significant weather

 On 9 November 1950, a severe thunderstorm with damaging winds and large hail the size of cricket balls struck the town.
 Two people were injured, dozens of homes lost their roofs and nearly every house in town was damaged due to the large hail.